xxcordeau/TIL/README.md

-val for iss part of your business process before they can move to the next status in their workflow

 Before you can set up approvals, you’ll need to have transitions set for each status.
 Learn more about how to set up transitions